automl/DeepCAVE/docs/glossary.rst

         Bayesian Optimization is a probabilistic model-based optimization technique used for optimizing objective functions that are expensive to evaluate.
 It balances exploration and exploitation to find the minimum of its objective.

+    Incumbent
+        The incumbent is the best-performing configuration or set of hyperparameter values identified up to a given point in the optimization process.
+It represents the current best solution based on the objective metric being optimized.